 The Harvard T.H.
 Chan School of Public Health is committed to openness of research and freedom of access and dissemination of information for the advancement of scientific discovery.
 The School is also committed to complying with all applicable laws and regulations, including those governing exports.

 The Departments of Commerce, State, and Treasury administer the primary controls on exports of goods, commodities, and information.
 The Department of Commerce regulates the export of items and information that have civil applications, the Department of State regulates the export of items that have military applications or that relate to space, and the Department of the Treasury enforces country-specific embargoes and financial sanctions on individuals, organizations and countries.
 In certain circumstances, these agencies may require the University to secure a license before any items or information is exported to another country or shared with a foreign national.
-See the Harvard Export Control Compliance Policy Statement and the Export Control Policy and Procedures
+See the Harvard Export Control Policy Statement.

 What kinds of activities might trigger export control issues?